 Q: I don’t know what’s already been developed.
 Are there examples of current IS publicly available tools, resources, and products?

-A: We encourage applicants to use the 2020 ISCC Meeting Summary Report and action group priorities, as well as other resources to understand what IS work has already been accomplished (for example, training tools and resources).
+A: We encourage applicants to use the 2022 CCIS Meeting Summary Report, action group priorities, and current public goods, as well as other resources to understand what IS work has already been accomplished.
 Joining the action groups via SLACK is an additional avenue for understanding what has been or what is currently under development.
-To join the action group SLACK channels, email email@example.com.
-Goods delivered to ICF Next must be publicly available/open access.
+To join the action group SLACK channels, email firstname.lastname@example.org.

 Q: I am interested in developing tools, resources, and products in Spanish.
 Can I still apply?

 A: Publicly available tools, resources, and products can be produced in English, as well as other languages.

 Q: I am interested in publishing a book or writing a scientific journal article.
 Would these tools, resources, and products be acceptable?

 A: Open access articles are acceptable deliverables.
 A published book, however, wouldn’t be appropriate unless it’s a public good.